microsoft/aksworkshop/_entries/02-03 challenge2-2.md

 #### Ensure orders are successfully written to MongoDB

+**Hints**
+* The IP of your service will be publicly available on the internet
+* The service has a Swagger/OpenAPI definition: `http://[Your Service Public LoadBalancer IP]/swagger`
+* The service has an orders endpoint which accepts GET and POST: `http://[Your Service Public LoadBalancer IP]/v1/order`
+* Orders take the form `{"EmailAddress": "email@domain.com", "Product": "prod-1", "Total": 100}` (The values are not validated)

 {% collapsible %}

 > **Hint:** You can test your deployed API either by using Postman or Swagger with the following endpoint : `http://[Your Service Public LoadBalancer IP]/swagger/`